 1. "The bartender gave us too many drinks."

 You'd be surprised how often this works.
 For the most part, everyone is in on the scam (especially with shots or champagne), but it provides the same opportunity to "open up a set" as buying drinks but without all the pressure.

 2. "Damn it, my buddy is talking to some girl.
 Do you play pool?"

-4) "Damn it all to hell, my buddy is talking to some girl, do you play pool?"
 His buddy may not exist.
 The cooperative competitiveness of doubles billiards may open a lot of doors.
-Plus all of that talk of sticks, balls and pockets should lead to some really fun double entendre repartee.
-(My one actual piece of advice to ladies on the prowl is to become competent at pool and/ or Buck Hunter, trust me on this one.)
+Plus, all of that talk of sticks, balls and pockets should lead to some really fun double entendre repartee.
+(My one actual piece of advice to ladies on the prowl is to become competent at pool.
+Trust me on this one.)

 Stay alert and you may just bag yourself a shy guy.